acconeer/acconeer-python-exploration/docs/example_apps/a121/bilateration.rst

 The pairing is done by comparing the filter distance state to each distance measurement from the detector.
 The measurement closest to the state is used.
-However, the distance mustbe smaller than a threshold, derived from the user defined parameter :attr:`~acconeer.exptool.a121.algo.bilateration._processors.ProcessorConfig.max_anticipated_velocity_mps`, which is reflecting the largest anticipated change in distance between frames.
+However, the distance must be smaller than a threshold, derived from the user defined parameter :attr:`~acconeer.exptool.a121.algo.bilateration._processors.ProcessorConfig.max_anticipated_velocity_mps`, which is reflecting the largest anticipated change in distance between frames.

-If a filter does not get paired with a distance measurementm i.e., no distance was smaller than the threshold, it is propagated using dead reckoning.
+If a filter does not get paired with a distance measurement i.e., no distance was smaller than the threshold, it is propagated using dead reckoning.
 Dead reckoning refers to the process of predicting the states without a new measurement, based on the state is updated using the current the state.